 - Need to take on the financial affairs of a mentally incapacitated friend or relative:

-- Need to take on their medical and social care decisions;
+- Need to take on their medical and social care decisions

-- Need to deal with a matter that falls outside your authority as their Deputy or their Attorney under an Enduring or Lasting Power of Attorney;
+- Need to deal with a matter that falls outside your authority as their Deputy or their Attorney under an Enduring or Lasting Power of Attorney

-- Need to obtain the Court’s authority in respect of a financial, medical, health or social care issue.
+- Need to obtain the Court’s authority in respect of a financial, medical, health or social care issue

-We are also able to take on the role of financial Deputy for those clients where it is appropriate for a professional advisor to take on that role.
+We are also able to take on the role of financial Deputy for those clients where it is appropriate for a professional adviser to take on that role.
 Between them our team of lawyers has considerable experience of looking after the financial affairs of clients who lack mental capacity.